beytullahbuyuktolu/One.Formatter.Win/README.md

 ## Usage

 1. Run the application
-2. Enter a filename (the .json extension will be added automatically if not included)
+2. Select the format type from the dropdown menu
-3. Input the JSON data or plain text you want to format in the text area
+3. Enter your data in the left panel
-4. Click the "Oluştur" (Create) button
-5. Your JSON data will be formatted and saved to the C:/Teknosol folder
+4. See the formatted output in real-time in the right panel
+5. Click "Format" to explicitly format complex inputs if needed
+6. Click "Save" to save the formatted output
+7. Enter a filename or use the save dialog
-6. Choose "Yes" if you want to open the directory after saving
+8. Choose "Yes" if you want to open the directory after saving

+## Interface

+The application features a dual-panel interface:
+- Left panel: Input data in raw format
+- Right panel: Preview of formatted output in real-time
+- Format selection dropdown at the top
+- Format and Save buttons at the bottom

 ## Technical Details

 - Windows Forms application built on .NET Framework
 - Uses System.Text.Json library for JSON processing
+- Uses regex-based formatting for SQL queries
+- Uses XDocument for XML formatting
 - Implements UnsafeRelaxedJsonEscaping encoding option for proper Unicode character support
+- TextChanged event handling for real-time preview

-## Example
+## Examples

-### Input:
+### JSON Example:

+**Input:**
 ```json
 {"configurations":[{"name":"Development","connectionString":"Server=localhost;Database=DevDB;User Id=dev;Password=devPass;","environmentVariables":{"ASPNETCORE_ENVIRONMENT":"Development","LOG_LEVEL":"Debug"}}],"appSettings":{"apiVersion":"1.0.0","maxRequestLimit":100,"enableCache":true,"timeout":30}}
 ```

-### Output:
+**Output:**
 ```json
 {
   "configurations": [